risingwavelabs/awesome-stream-processing/00-get-started/02-ingest-pg-cdc.md

 Now you should be able to connect to the database without specifying any password.
 You may assign a password to the default user, or [create a new user](#optional-create-a-database-user) with your specified password.

 After configuring a password for the user, recover the authentication method to the original value.
 Now you can run the aforementioned `psql` command again with the configured password.

-Similar operations also apply to users using other OS platforms.

 ### Configure the environment